Want to save money on your car insurance? Find and compare free custom quotes here.

 - Your insurance credit score: You’ll elevate your credit score when you pay your bills on time, pay down credit cards or pay them off or take out a loan.
 Financial risk is a factor, since you tend to be a more careful driver when you pay your bills on time.

 - Your driving record: You’ll pay less for insurance if you don’t have any driving infractions like citations for using your cell phone, not wearing your seatbelt or worse — drinking and driving or speeding.
-You’ll pay more for infractions on your record.
+You’ll pay more for infractions on your driving record.

 - The year make and model of the car you drive: The newer your car, the more it costs to insure.
 Smaller, sportier cars typically tend to cost more, but don’t think you’re safe if you drive a large van or SUV.
 You’ll likely pay more for insurance because of the property damage these vehicles can cause.

 You can’t control certain other factors, which include:

 - Your age: Statistics have shown that teenage drivers and senior citizens are higher risk on the road, so if you fall into one of these groups, your insurance will be a little bit higher.

 - Your gender: Men generally pay an average of 4% more for their insurance than women.

 To help keep car insurance prices low, certain driving laws are in effect in Nevada to help drivers avoid distractions, stay safe in the event of an accident and punish them should they get behind the wheel while under the influence of drugs or alcohol.